vaivanov95/idea-groovy-dsl-docs/inlineASTTransformationSupport.md

              .orderBy("age")
 ```

+Although `from`, `select`, and `where` resemble SQL keywords, they are actually valid Groovy method calls.
+These methods are part of a DSL (Domain-Specific Language) implemented in Groovy, leveraging the language's dynamic capabilities.

-This allows developers to write expressive, declarative queries within Groovy.
-While the GINQ syntax is intuitive, it involves complex AST transformations to align the code with Groovy’s execution model.
+GINQ allows developers to write expressive, declarative queries within Groovy.
+While the syntax is intuitive, it involves complex AST transformations to align the code with Groovy’s execution model.
 These transformations are supported in the IDE via the `inlineASTTransformationSupport` extension.

 ## Key Classes